KTH/style/CONTRIBUTING.md

 ## Who can contribute

-At this moment we only accept contributions from people within the "Systemförvaltning och utveckling" (SFU) unit at IT department at KTH.
+At this moment we only accept contributions from personnal in "Systemförvaltning och utveckling" (SFU) unit at IT department at KTH.

-- Members of SFU have the _write_ role in this repository, which means that they can create branches and pull requests.
+- SFU personal have the _write_ role in this repository, which means that they can create branches and pull requests.
 They cannot merge to `main` nor push directly there.
 [Read more about GitHub roles in their documentation](https://docs.github.com/en/organizations/managing-user-access-to-your-organizations-repositories/managing-repository-roles/repository-roles-for-an-organization#permissions-for-each-role)
-- Members of "web team" at SFU are the maintainers of the repo and have _admin_ role in it.
+- Members of "web team" are the maintainers of the repo and have _admin_ role in it.

 ## Quick start